 bronchitis: Inflammation of the main air passages (bronchi).
 May be acute or chronic.

-burden of disease and injury: A term referring to the quantified impact of a disease or injury on an individual or population, using the disability-adjusted life year (DALY) measure.
+burden of disease and injury: The quantified impact of a disease or injury on a population, using the disability-adjusted life years (DALYs) measure.

 cancer (malignant neoplasm): A large range of diseases where some of the body’s cells become defective, begin to multiply out of control, invade and damage the area around them, and can then spread to other parts of the body to cause further damage.